AndreRudolph/impulsephp-doc/docs/controller_basic.md

 &lt;/impulse&gt;</code>
 </pre>

-The <span class="highlightText">apply</span> attribute defines which controller will be executed by the framework.
+The <span class="highlightText">apply</span> attribute defines which controller will be directly connected to the view.
 The following controller example is the bare minimum.

 <pre class="line-numbers language-php">
 <code class="language-php"><?php